 Video Vignettes related to the Book

-leaving behind where i am and what i have
+leaving behind where he was and what he had

-In 2007, a wise woman challenged me to leave the world of high-tech to enter the world of traditional art.
+In 2007, a wise woman challenged the author to leave the world of high-tech to enter the world of traditional art.
 Why?
-To do something I didn’t understand.
-Something I wasn’t good at.
-Something that scared me.
-I mightly resisted at first.
-But after having a profound experience taking a couple of night classes at a nearby Art Institute, I was persuaded.
-Little did I know that this was the beginning of my journey into a whole new life.
+To do something he didn’t understand.
+Something he wasn’t good at.
+Something that scared him.
+He mightly resisted at first.
+But after having a profound experience taking a couple of night classes at a nearby Art Institute, he was persuaded.
+Little did he know that this was the beginning of hid journey into a whole new life.

-In 2008, I entered an art school and began my research into traditional art.
-While conducting this research, I noticed that the process of making art felt similar to learning to empathize with people I previously could not or had incorrectly assumed to understand or appreciate fully.
+In 2008, the author entered the Rhode Island School of Design and began his research into art.
+While conducting this research, he noticed that the process of making art felt similar to learning to empathize with people he had previously incorrectly assumed to understand or appreciate fully.

 researching the creative process

-From 2008 to 2012, I gradually focused my research efforts on the struggles artists faced in working with their materials.
-As I did this, it became clear to me that these struggles were the same struggles people faced in their relationship to other people.
+As the author’s journey unfolded, he gradually focused his research efforts on the struggles artists faced in working with their materials.
+As he did this, it became clear to him that these struggles were the same struggles people faced in their relationship to other people.
 From this observation, grew a theory that eventually shed light on the creative power of empathy.